This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 • In an 8-quart stockpot, heat the oil over medium heat.
 Add the onion and salt.
 Sauté until softened but not browned, 4-6 minutes.
 Once the onions are softened, add the peppers and sauté until the peppers begin to soften, 3-4 minutes.
 Add the cumin, coriander, and oregano.
 Stir together until the spices become aromatic, 1 minute.

-2 tbsp neutral oil (I use avocado or grapeseed), 1 medium onion, 1 ½ tsp kosher salt, 2 small jalapeños, 2 poblano peppers, 1 ½ tsp cumin, ¾ tsp coriander, 1 tsp oregano
+2 tbsp neutral oil, 1 medium onion, 1 ½ tsp kosher salt, 2 small jalapeños, 2 poblano peppers, 1 ½ tsp ground cumin, ¾ tsp ground coriander, 1 tsp dried oregano

 • Add in the chicken stock and chicken breast.
 Bring to a boil and reduce to a simmer.
 Cover and cook until the chicken reaches 160°F.

-5 cups chicken stock, 1 ½ lb chicken breast
+5 cups chicken stock, 1 ½ lb boneless skinless chicken breasts

 • Once the chicken is cooked, remove it from the soup and cool slightly.
 Take 1 cup of white beans and mash with a fork until smooth.
 Immediately add the mashed white beans, remaining whole white beans, and the corn to the soup and return to a simmer.